> Read Craig’s review of Canary Wharf Check out my London blog for a full review, with more photos

 Canary Wharf is part of London’s Docklands development.
-The rapid rate of construction in the 80s and 90s has turned the area into a second Square Mile – a financial district in the East End of London.
+The rapid rate of construction in the 80s and 90s has turned the area into a second Square Mile – a financial district east of London.
 It boasts one of London’s most impressive tube stations, and many shops, hotels and restaurants.

 The Canary Wharf development has also led to the sad death of Fleet Street – the one-time home of London publishing.
 The Daily Telegraph and Independent both plumped for Canary Wharf itself, whilst every other major paper left the area for Wapping, Rotherhithe and Blackwall.